Category: Ergonomic Workstations

 Electric sit to stand workstations

-Sit to Stand Radiology WorkstationSit to stand workstations ensure the comfort of the radiologist.
+Sit to Stand Radiology WorkstationSit to stand radiology workstation furniture ensures the comfort of the radiologist.
 Ergonomically developed to allow radiologists to move and change positions, they are designed to promote health and wellbeing.
 Although initially more costly than a fixed desk, they can be quickly adjusted to fit the needs of every user, meaning that they are suitable for the whole team.
 Double Black Imaging’s range of sit to stand workstations have been designed to support the heavy load of all the monitors and accessories required in a radiology department.

 From the innovative Phoenix Tilting Ergonomic Workstation to the popular classic, the Sit & Stand Station, you are sure to find the workstation that will enhance your health, your workflow, and your diagnostic capabilities with Double Black Imaging.